Unfinished-Studio/avra-frontend/README.md

-# Unfinished dev-template-frontend
+# dev-template-frontend

-This is a frontend development template tailored to work well with Webflow sites.
+This is a frontend development template intended to be used with Webflow sites.

 ## Get Started